google/yamlfmt/README.md

 ## Basic Usage

-See [Command Usage](./docs/command-usage.md) for in depth information and available flags.
+See [Command Usage](./docs/command-usage.md) for in-depth information and available flags.

 To run the tool with all default settings, run the command with a path argument:
 ```bash